BLavery/PiBlynk/README.md

 * One-shot Timer functions, threaded/concurrent
 * Reentrancy protection for threaded “write” calls.
 * Simple “Ticker” periodic function (not threaded)
-* Generic buffering widget for any sensor pushing data from APP (eg lightmeter)

 The python version runs fine on any version of RPi.
 It uses threading/timers for user code.
 It should easily adapt to any linux machine, and probably to a windows python too.